BrunaLab/HeliconiaSurveys/docs/survey_records/survey_records.md

-Survey Records
+---
+title: "Survey Records"
+date: "last update: `r Sys.Date()`"
+author: "Emilio M. Bruna"
+---

 ================

 # Tag Changes

 Field survey teams periodically change the tags attached to individual plants (e.g., if the tag becomes difficult to read or the tag is lost).
 Below is a record of these changes; these records are necessary when using the original data sheets to validate plant records.
-Updates of this log are noted on [NEWS.md](./NEWS.md)
+Updates of this log are noted on [NEWS.md](/NEWS.md)

 (https://github.com/BrunaLab/HeliconiaSurveys/blob/cf0d340d2e3b6da089acaca2f8133ad5f9377937/NEWS.md)